endymion1818/deliciousreverie/src/pages/post/building-an-accordion-with-react-hooks.md

-+++
+---
-date = "2019-06-25T14:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Published Article: Building an Accordion Component with React Hooks" description = "I wrote this post for Net Magazine issue 320.
-I wanted to showcase how I have begun using React Hooks, and hilight some best practices to follow for better accessibility." categories = [
+date: "2019-06-25T14:21:21+01:00"
-  "development"
+description: I wrote this post for Net Magazine issue 320.
+I wanted to showcase how I have begun using React Hooks, and hilight some best practices to follow for better accessibility.
-]
+draft: false
-tags = [
+tags:
-    "netmag articles",
+- netmag articles
-   "javascript"
+- javascript
-]
+title: 'Published Article: Building an Accordion Component with React Hooks'

-+++
+---

 In this article, we takes a deep dive into creating an accordion module for React that renders on the server, and that works in Internet Explorer 11.

 On a recent project I was involved in creating this Accordion component with a few key requirements: